Legal Notice / Data Privacy Statement

 5. Your rights as a Data Subject

-To the extent that your personal data is processed on the occasion of your visit to my Website, you are, as a “Data Subject” within the meaning of the GDPR, entitled to the following rights:
+To the extent that your personal data is processed on the occasion of your visit to the Website, you are, as a “Data Subject” within the meaning of the GDPR, entitled to the following rights:

 5.1 Right of access

 By way of deviation, there may be a duty to provide the information if, in particular when taking into account imminent losses or damage, your interest overrides the interest to keep the information secret.
-Moreover, there is no right of access if the data has been stored only because it may not be erased owing to statutory retention periods or because it only serves the purpose of data backup and data protection control where providing the information would involve disproportionate effort and adequate technical and organizational measures have been taken to ensure that there is no processing for other purposes either.
+Moreover, there is no right of access if the data has been stored only because it may not be erased owing to statutory retention periods or because it only serves the purpose of data backup and data protection control where providing the information would involve disproportionate effort, and adequate technical and organizational measures have been taken to ensure that there is no processing for other purposes either.

 Where in your case the right of access is not excluded, and your data is processed by me, you have the right to demand information about the following: